zeta1999/korali/doc/mkdocs/docs/usage/plotting/plotcmaes.md

 tuning CMA-ES internal parameters might improve optimization:

-* Increasing condition (quadrant 1) of the covariance matrix of the proposal distribution, respectively diverging scaling and standard deviation (quadrant 3 & 4).
+* Increasing condition (quadrant 1) of the covariance matrix of the proposal distribution, respectively diverging axes lenghts and standard deviations (quadrants 3 & 4).

 * None decreasing values for $| F - F_{best} |$.
 Arguably CMA-ES found a better
   function evaluation on a different hill but the algorithm is trapped (the